 The Three Lives of an Xactimate Document: Estimate, Bid, and Invoice

-A single Xactimate document can be an estimate, a bid, or an invoice — and most people don't understand the difference.
-Learn why intent matters and how carriers misuse this confusion.
+An Xactimate document can be an estimate, a bid, or an invoice — and the distinction is not semantic.
+Learn why the carrier

 A contractor walks through your fire-damaged home, opens Xactimate on a tablet, photographs every room, measures every wall, and produces a forty-page document listing every line item needed to restore your property.
 The total is $287,000.
 You sign a contract with that contractor to perform the work at that price.
 You submit the document to your insurance company.